 Morning Market Preview:

-- European Central Bank President Christine Lagarde said it will continue to aggressively raise interest rates to bring inflation growth back to its 2% target.
+- European Central Bank Governing Council member Pablo Hernandez de Cos said it will continue with big rate increases to ensure inflation growth returns to the 2% target.

 And ahead of…

 - Empire State Manufacturing Index for January (8:30 a.m.)